NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 .. _`example3`:

-Example 3: UFS-replay for an ensemble of points
+Example 3: UFS-caseGen for an ensemble of points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 UFS regression test, ``control_p8``, for an ensemble (10) of randomly selected points